 As with any digital task, the success of your virtualization efforts will hinge on the tools you use to support your VMs.
 From open-source tools to heavy-duty, enterprise-grade software, I’ll walk you through some of the best server virtualization software on the market.
 Additionally, I’ll discuss my preferred tool for managing these server virtualization software platforms—an essential consideration for businesses running dozens of virtual machines.

 - Benefits of Server Virtualization

 - How to Manage Server Virtualization

-- Best Server Virtualization Software in 2020 List
+- Best Server Virtualization Software List

 - How to Choose the Best Virtualization Software

 Businesses thinking about setting up virtualized servers stand to benefit from these tools.
 In addition to better using server capacity, virtualization can make it easier to get new virtualized servers up and running compared to their physical counterparts.
 Rather than wasting time on purchase orders, installation, and setup, VMs make it possible to provision new servers in a matter of minutes.
 This means organizations can deploy server resources strategically and quickly meet their evolving needs without added hardware costs.

 The best server virtualization can also significantly cut energy costs.
 Instead of operating multiple physical servers for a set number of tasks, VMs make it possible to consolidate organizational activities on fewer machines.
 Cutting down the amount of hardware, which consumes power, can keep energy bills down and help businesses meet sustainability goals.